Ahh, the fresh spring air, as college grads, you have your whole life in front of you.

 But if you’re under 25 you have the greatest money advantage of all – time.
 And don’t be too hard on yourself or get discouraged.
 Life teaches you how to live it.

-I’ve made a lot of money mistakes when I was 22.
+I made a lot of money mistakes when I was 22.
 I wish I knew all of the money tips back then.
 So pay attention.
 This stuff actually works.
-And if you want to go deeper, check out my favorite money books or sign-up for the Millennial Money course, where we cover literally everything you need to know about money.
+And if you want to go deeper, check out my favorite money books or sign-up for the Millennial Money course (check back soon), where we cover literally everything you need to know about money.

 For another perspective, here’s a Millennial Money podcast on money advice for new college grads.
 I also had a video chat with Expedia on the “Essential Money Tips for College Grads,” which you might dig in this post.

 15 Best Money Tips for College Graduates (or anyone in their 20’s)